murkl/arch-os/docs/CONTRIBUTING.md

 - **Branch `dev` off `main`.** A push checks nothing on its own - `main` is the only branch a push checks directly
 - **Open the pull request right away, as a draft** while there is nothing to read yet.
 From here every push to `dev` is checked through it
 - **Mark it ready** when it should be booted - leaving draft is what adds the image and the smoke test
-- **Squash merge** into `main` and delete `dev`.
+- **Squash merge** into `main`, which takes it only once `Ready` and `Title` have passed - or switch on auto-merge, and it squashes itself in the moment they have. `dev` is deleted with the merge.
 The pull request's title becomes the commit, and everything below is read out of that one line
 - A pull request from outside is checked, never turned into an image: a privileged container is not something an unreviewed change is handed

 **Note:** _A commit is under one run and never two: `main` is the only branch a push triggers a run on, so a run never starts twice for the same commit - once for the push, once for the pull request it sits under.
 See **[ci.yml](../.github/workflows/ci.yml)**._